Star-X Mirrored and Southern Versions

 1. Southern Version.

-Shifts perspective from centered on the globe from atop the North Pole one hundred and eighty degrees, to centered on the globe atop the South Pole.
-Also known as Antarctica.
+Perspective play.
+Shifts perspective from centered on the globe from atop the North Pole one hundred and eighty degrees, to centered on the globe atop the South Pole, aka Antarctica.
 This continent is badly mangled in the Cahill-Keyes Butterfly M projection, and so the Southern Version centers it.

-Although larger than Australia, the region is often mangled or otherwise neglected in cartographic projections.
-This forgotten continent with an unremembered shape will gradually coming into visible relief as climate melts the glacial ice hiding coastal land.
+Although larger than Australia, Antarctica is often mangled, removed, or neglected in cartographic projections.
+This forgotten continent with an unremembered shape will gradually coming into visible relief in the next decades as climate melts the glacial ice hiding coastal land.

 2. Mirrored Versions